-Size is an important metric for trees in the urban A healthy urban forest should have the highest forest as an indicator of their benefits, but also as a proportion of small, young trees that will grow proxy for gauging their age.
-Tree trunk diameter at into larger trees replacing aging trees.
-Paramount breast height (DBH; about 4.5 feet above the ground) currently has too few young trees to be able to is a common measure that correlates with overall tree replace the larger aging trees, which can result in size.
-Paramount's public trees are typically medium a loss of urban forest over time.
-Fortunately, the to large in stature.
-This is good news, as larger trees solution is straightforward: planting new trees can are desirable as they typically provide more benefits. readily remedy this concern.
+Size is an important metric for trees in the urban forest as an indicator of their benefits, but also as a proxy for gauging their age.
+Tree trunk diameter at breast height (DBH; about 4.5 feet above the ground) is a common measure that correlates with overall tree size.
+Paramount's public trees are typically medium to large in stature.
+This is good news, as larger trees are desirable as they typically provide more benefits.
 However, this also means many of Paramount's trees are approaching the end of their lifetime.